 Create reports on staff attendance data as required.

-Remind the relevant line manager to complete a ‘Return to Work’ form for each member of staff who is off work through sickness on each occasion they are off work through sickness and to log the form on their personnel files..
+Remind the relevant line manager to complete a ‘Return to Work’ form for each member of staff who is off work through sickness on each occasion they are off work through sickness and to log the form on their personnel files.

 Maintain staff records and personnel files, including their training records.